History of WWE

-The history of WWE dates back to the early 1950s when it was founded in 1953 as Capitol Wrestling Corporation (CWC).
-It underwent several name changes throughout the years, from CWC to World Wide Wrestling Federation (WWWF) in 1963 to World Wrestling Federation (WWF) in 1979, and to World Wrestling Entertainment (WWE) in 2002.
+The history of American professional wrestling promotion WWE dates back to the early 1950s when it was founded on January 7, 1953 as the Capitol Wrestling Corporation (CWC).
+The public branding of the company has undergone several name changes throughout the years, from the CWC to the World Wide Wrestling Federation (WWWF) in 1963, then the World Wrestling Federation (WWF) in 1979, and to World Wrestling Entertainment (WWE) in 2002.
 Since 2011, it has branded itself solely as WWE.
+On September 12, 2023, Endeavor, the parent company of mixed martial arts promotion Ultimate Fighting Championship, and WWE merged the two companies into a new parent company, TKO Group Holdings.
+WWE and UFC continue to operate as separate divisions of the company with WWE focusing on professional wrestling and UFC focusing on mixed martial arts.
+In 2023, WWE's legal name was changed to World Wrestling Entertainment, LLC, though the branded name remained WWE.

-WWE is the largest professional wrestling promotion in the world.
+WWE is the largest pro wrestling promotion in the world.
 It has promoted some of the most successful wrestlers and storylines, and featured some of the most iconic and significant matches and moments in the history of sports entertainment.
-WWE currently airs several high-profile programs such as Raw and SmackDown in more than 150 countries, hosts at least 12 pay-per-view events a year including WrestleMania, and holds approximately 320 live events a year throughout the world.
+WWE airs several high-profile programs, such as Raw and SmackDown, in more than 150 countries, hosts at least 12 pay-per-view events a year including its flagship event "WrestleMania", and holds approximately 320 live events a year throughout the world.
 In 2014, WWE launched the first 24/7 streaming network which would eventually showcase the entire WWE video library.